industrydive/incident_response/README.md

 ## Deployment

 ### Deploying the cloud functions
+Before deploying your cloud functions, make sure that you have created a file called .gcloudignore containing all of the files you would like to keep from getting uploaded to google cloud.
+See [documentation](https://cloud.google.com/sdk/gcloud/reference/topic/gcloudignore) on how to create this file

 To deploy the cloud function you will type the following command from the main directory of the project.

 `gcloud functions deploy FUNCTION_NAME --runtime nodejs10 --trigger-http`